EnzoBnl/enzobnl/spark.md

 Shuffle execution:
 1. local partitions **map output are packed in execution memory** region and **spilled to local file system by batch** when memory become saturated
-2. outputs targetting the **same partition are spilled to an unique file**
+2. outputs targeting the **same partition are spilled to an unique file**
 3. when a file corresponding to a given partition id has been written completely on map side, the shuffle manager states that the **chunk is ready to be fetched** by reduce side tasks.